mlnotes2718/VSCode-dev-container/README.md

 14. You can also change the above using the command `CMD+Shift+P` and search for `Terminal: Configure Terminal Settings` and under `Terminal > Integrated > Env:Linux` and add the above setting.

+15. You may need to reinstall Python, Jupyter extensions to the container environment.

 > Final Note: You can also change the image name, container name the default user of the container.
 However, please make all the same changes across all files.

 Reference: